In our study of Micah chapter two, we take a look at the plans of man compared to the plan of God.

 The land is taken from both the rich and the poor and given to foreigners (in this case it was Assyria).
 We notice that, in their mournful song, they recognize that it is God who is doing this and that reminds us that the purpose of God's judgment is to get people to see Him for who He is.

-Therefore you will have no one in the assembly of the Lord to divide the land by lot.
+Therefore, you will have no one in the assembly of ADONAI to stretch out a measuring line and restore the land assigned by lot.

 They had abandoned God's plan for the land so they were removed.
 This is a reminder that God is in control and He puts people in the places that serve His purpose.